Why do we need a capital campaign?

-Simply contact Janet Saunders in the church office (859) 254-3491 in the church office.
-She is the only person on staff who will see and be able to change your pledge.
+Simply contact Ed Lynch, Business Administrator, in the church office at (859) 254-3491 in the church office.
+He e is the only person on staff who will see and be able to change your pledge.

 Should I really give anything if I don’t have much to give?

 Absolutely.
 Every gift counts and there are innumerable ways to give and be involved in this special moment in the life of our Church.
 Remember, Jesus held up the widow’s small gift as the most special and extravagant one he had ever seen.
 It came from a place of deep faith and trust and that was its inherent value, one not simply measured in dollars and cents.
 As we pool our resources through this campaign — small and large — we can and will do remarkable things as a Church Family.
 Consider, to that end, starting with a small amount — perhaps $5 a month — and then increase it as you are able.
 If you are not able to give monetarily, there are other ways to give of your time and talents that will greatly benefit our efforts as well.
 We want the entire Church Family to participate in this special time.